dartmouth-cs98/hack-a-thing-2-setlist-visualizer-2/README.md

 Again, we knew nothing about Django/Flask.
 In fact, we knew so little about Django we thought it was a front-end only framework at first and Flask was back-end only...

 For **Hack-A-Thing 2**, we decided to integrate a Spotify API and clean up the CSS.
-Integrating the Spotify API was a bigger challenge than we thought because their documentation says you don't need to authenticate, but it turns out in May 2017, all functions required authentication.
+We wanted to see how difficult it would be to integrate external APIs and widgets into our website, and specifically wanted to give some sort of embedded music player that would relate to a user's artist search.
+Integrating the Spotify API was a bigger challenge than we thought because a 2017 update to their API service required all functions and endpoints to require some form of authentication - so we got to experience some of the complete workflow that devs go through with integrating APIs and registering their applications.
 Weiling was a legend for working through this.

 ## Who did what

 1. Alex - completed the initial Django tutorial and set up all of the basic frameworks/boiler plate, created initial landing page, hosted website on pythonanywhere.com, prepared initial script for web, wrote README.
-Cleaned up the CSS and added to ReDAME.
+Cleaned up the CSS, worked with integrating Spotify API and resolving authentication problems, added to README.

 1. Weiling - added a form for Django and handled passing user input to script, discovered how to integrate and execute script, created/routed output page, cleaned up general code, contributed to README.
-Additionally, was a beast with the Spotify API, and worked through figuring out how to authenticate.
+Researched spotify API, worked with integrating Spotify API and resolving authentication problems, created Spotify queries.

 1. We both (paired-programming) worked on getting everything working and fully integrating the script into our django framework and producing the output graph.
 We had no idea if you could even run pandas/matplotlib on a web framework.
 So, that was cool to figure out.
-Regarding the Spotify API, together we looked at what was going on regarding authentication.
-We got 401 errors for a long time.
+Regarding the Spotify API, together we pair programmed the initial integration and resolved the problems regarding authentication.

 ## What we  learned